 A stove will require annual servicing and inspection of consumable components.
 We would also recommend annual chimney sweeping.
 Check out our stove maintenance basics.

 6. Any other pros / cons of a wood burner?

-Pros – If you are going to be burning predominantly wood then buy a dedicated wood burner rather than a multi-fuel stove.
+Pros – If you are going to be burning predominantly wood then buy a dedicated wood burning stove rather than a multi-fuel.
 This means it will be optimised to burn the wood perfectly.
-Wood burning stoves are less expensive than a multi-fuel stove as there is less engineering involved in the manufacturing and less components making the appliance cheaper to purchase.
+Wood burning stoves are less expensive than a multi-fuel as there is less engineering involved in the manufacturing and less components making the appliance cheaper to purchase.
 Burning wood is environmentally better as wood is carbon-neutral as well as aesthetically better!

 Cons – You need to make sure you have wood as you cannot burn anything else if you run out of logs.

 1. What fuel does a multi fuel burn?

 Multi-fuel stoves can burn wood, coal and smokeless fuel.

 2. Why would you choose a multi fuel stove over a wood burner or a wood pellet stove?